grafana/grafana/docs/sources/setup-grafana/set-up-for-high-availability.md

 # Set up Grafana for high availability

-By default, Grafana uses an embedded sqlite3 database to store users, dashboards, and other persistent data.
-To set Grafana up for high availability a shared database is required to store this data.
+Grafana uses an embedded sqlite3 database to store users, dashboards, and other persistent data by default.
+For high availability, you must use a shared database to store this data.
 This shared database can be either MySQL or Postgres.

 <div class="text-center">
   <img src="/static/img/docs/tutorials/grafana-high-availability.png"  max-width= "800px" class="center" />